cjdrake/boolexpr/doc/source/advanced.rst

 Use the ``tseytin`` method to get the Tseytin transformation.
-Notice how in the following example, the Tseytin form is much smaller than the aforementioned CNF form.
+Notice how in the following example, the Tseytin form is much smaller than its aforementioned CNF form.

 .. code-block:: pycon